 Zontee: It thinks that’s really true.
 There are some really amazing constructions.
 What’s so cool about knit and crochet because you can really form something all in one piece or in kind of sections, you have sweaters that are top down, bottom up.
 You can work from one sleeve across to the other sleeve, from the back bottom edge all the way around your shoulders and over.
 There’s so many different ways of building something, and each of those gives you different shapes and the opportunities to build in different shapes.
 It’s one of the reasons that I was very excited to see that.

 And if you guys are fans of Project Runway, you’ll appreciate this because I’m a big fan.
-I was watching the most recent season, and one of the designers is a machine knitter who really explores that construction of how knit fabrics can be put together.
+I was watching the cheapest authentic viagra, and one of the designers is a machine knitter who really explores that construction of how knit fabrics can be put together.
 His thinking is so totally different than the cut and sew designers.
 So, I thought, wow, that’s very cool.

 Liz: How about you, Zontee?
 What are your favorites?